 While we all want to maintain our weight during Ramazan, we also want a treat at the end of a full day of fast.
 It is not an easy task to maintain the balance between the two, as hunger and thirst often cloud our judgment at aftaar.
 Yet a healthy lifestyle can be maintained if we try to eat right.
-Here are some food suggestions that you can incorporate in your aftaar diet:
+Here are some food suggestions by top nutritionists that you can incorporate in your aftaar diet:

 Potassium rich foods: